Meet the team

 I joined Corra Foundation because I admire its determination to contribute to the creation of a more equal society by working with communities across Scotland.
 It is immensely rewarding to see how effective partnerships and innovative practice can improve the lives of people across Scotland.

-Kelly McFadden – Grant Advisor (PDI)
+Kelly McFadden – Grants Advisor (PDI)

 My role is to provide advice, guidance and ongoing support to applicants and funded projects.
 Partnership working is crucial so I work closely with both the charities and other partners such as the Alcohol and Drug Partnerships.
 I support funded groups on outcome planning, evaluation and reporting.